8 Ways To Reward Employees Without Giving Them Money

 Everyone likes to be recognized for their work.
 In addition to spending face time with your employees, put a recognition system in place so that your best employees get a reassuring pat on the back for a job well done.
-Your recognition might come in the form of a quick conversation thanking specific employees for going above and beyond their duties, recognizing them at a staff meeting, or sending an email to all employees asking them to join you in thanking an individual for their commitment and effort.
+Your recognition might come in the form of a quick conversation thanking specific employees for going above and beyond their duties, recognizing them at a staff meeting, sending an email to all employees asking them to join you in thanking an individual for their commitment and effort or hosting an employee appreciation day.
 Recognizing your employees will promote a culture in which everyone strives to do their best work together.

 Many people are motivated by opportunities for growth, and one way to reward employees who have been striving to reach new goals is to offer them a new job title.
 Employees who are taking on extra responsibilities might like to be recognized with an addition to their title that shows progress and growth to those around them.
 Not everyone needs to made a manager, but even adding things like “Lead” or “Director” to new titles can boost employees’ confidence and motivation.

 4. Extra Responsibility